Covid-19

 Stay up to date with COVID-19 vaccination

-Exploring a multilayered approach to COVID‑19 prevention in immunocompromised people
+Exploring COVID-19 prevention options in immunocompromised people

 Triggers an immune response by teaching the body how to produce SARS-CoV-2 specific antibodies